scala/scala/CONTRIBUTING.md

 Partests are compiled by the `quick` compiler (and `run` partests executed with the `quick` library), and therefore:

-* if you're working in the compiler, you must write a partest, or a `BytecodeTest` JUnit test which invokes the compiler programmatically; however
+* if you're working on the compiler, you must write a partest, or a `BytecodeTest` JUnit test which invokes the compiler programmatically; however
-* if you're working in the library, a JUnit and/or ScalaCheck is better.
+* if you're working on the library, a JUnit and/or ScalaCheck is better.

 #### exploring with REPL